Click here for Useful

 remarkably blessed with good weather.
 Washouts, fortunately, are

 very rare.
-Last year (2006) whilst the rest of Britain had
+In 2006 whilst the rest of Britain had

 torrential rain, this little bit of north Norfolk remained